101 Cooking For Two

 Step-by-Step Instructions

-• In a large skillet over medium-high heat, add two teaspoons of oil, and when hot, brown the roast for about 3 minutes per side.
-Then move the roast to the crock pot.
+• Trim and season a chuck roast.
+In a skillet with two teaspoons of oil over medium-high heat, sear for about 3 minutes per side.
+Move to the crock pot

 Searing chuck roast in a skillet.

-• Add 2 large sliced onions with the rings cut in half to the pan and cook for a few minutes until browning some.
-Then add 2 cloves of crushed garlic and cook one more minute.
-Move to the crock pot.ย
+• Add 2 thinly sliced large onions (rings cut in half) to the pan and cook for a few minutes until starting to brown.
+Then add 2 cloves of crushed garlic and cook for one more minute.
+Move to the crock pot over the beef.

 Cooking onion slices in fry pan.